awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 1. On the **Review** page, review your domain configuration, and then choose **Confirm**\.
 **Note**
-New domains take up to ten minutes to initialize\.
+New domains take roughly ten minutes to initialize\.
 After your domain is initialized, you can upload data and make changes to the domain\.

 **To create an Amazon ES domain \(AWS CLI\)**
 + Run the following command to create an Amazon ES domain\.